junxit/us-congress-bills-117/bill.md

   - **(1)** *Chairperson and vice chairperson* The Research Task Force shall select a Chair and Vice Chair by vote from among the members of the Research Task Force.
   - **(2)** *Work groups*
     - **(A)** *In general* The Research Task Force—
-      - **(i)** not later than 30 days after the date of the establishment of the Research Task Force, shall establish a work group focused specifically on salmon returns in the AYK (Arctic-Yukon-Kuskoskim) regions of Western Alaska; and
+      - **(i)** not later than 30 days after the date of the establishment of the Research Task Force, shall establish a work group focused specifically on the research needs associated with salmon returns in the AYK (Arctic-Yukon-Kuskokwim) regions of Western Alaska; and
       - **(ii)** may establish additional regionally or stock focused work groups within the Research Task Force, as members determine appropriate.
     - **(B)** *Composition* Each work group established under this subsection shall—
       - **(i)** consist of not less than 5 individuals who—